Dresden Armoury: History

 When Prince Elector Frederick Augustus I was made King of Poland in 1697, the armoury acquired royal status.
 Now named Augustus II ("Augustus II the Strong"), he faced increased needs for representation, leading to the establishment of his treasure chamber, the Green Vault.
 As a result, richly adorned weapons were moved into the new museums, spoiling the integrity of the armoury’s holdings.
 Furthermore, the armoury had to be moved again, this time into the Secret War Chancellery (Geheime Kriegskanzlei) where it was housed from 1722 until 1832.
-Nevertheless, the armoury remained a favorite among visitors at this time.
+Nevertheless, the armoury remained a favourite among visitors at this time.
 The son of Augustus II the Strong, Augustus III, established the Firearms Gallery in the Long Corridor of the Stallhof (Stall Courtyard), which links the castle complex with the adjacent Johanneum.
 At the time, the Firearms Gallery was the most valuable of its kind in Germany; today, its more than 3,000 firearms are an important part of the Rüstkammer.

 After the armoury was acquired by the state in 1831, it was renamed the Royal Historic Museum (Königliches Historisches Museum) and moved into the Zwinger building in 1832.
 It remained there until 1877, when it was moved again into the Johanneum.
 In 1913/14, the parade weapons which had been placed in the Green Vault, were reintegrated into the armory collection.

 The artefacts from the Firearms Gallery and the Historic Museum were taken to Königstein Fortress during World War II.
 At the end of the war in 1945, the collections were confiscated by the Red Army and transported to Leningrad.
 Since their return to Dresden in 1958, part of the collection, now again named the Dresden Armoury (Rüstkammer), had been on display in the Semper Gallery of the Zwinger until September 2012.
 After completion of the Riesensaal in Dresden Castle in February 2013, the armoury's collection has been exhibited there.

 Exhibition

 Today’s exhibition comprises around 1,300 artefacts, representing less than 10 percent of the entire holdings.
 They are arranged in 121 showcases and six pedestals.
-The exhibition is centered around knighthood.
+The exhibition is centred around knighthood.
 It includes parade and tournament weapons, firearms from the Firearms Gallery, racing and jousting equipment, and paintings of tournaments.
 Usually, the pieces shown were once in use by the Saxon Electors, his family and the court.
 The displayed items span three centuries, from the 15th to the 18th century.